MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsCallerIdPolicy.md

 # New-CsCallerIdPolicy

 ## SYNOPSIS
-This cmdlet has been deprecated please use New-CsCallingLineIdentity to create new caller id policy.
+The CsCallerIdPolicy cmdlets have been deprecated.
+Please use the CsCallingLineIdentity cmdlets to manage caller ID policies for your organization.

 ## SYNTAX